Kjøbenhavns Boldklub: Football

-The Danish Football Association (DBU) was founded by Frederik Markmann on May 1889, a former cricket and tennis player who, among other things, had been a co-founder and chairman of KB.
+The Danish Football Association (DBU) was founded by Frederik Markmann in May 1889, a former cricket and tennis player who, among other things, had been a co-founder and chairman of KB.
 In the same year, DBU organized the first edition of Fodboldturneringen, which was held between 1889 and 1903, with KB winning on four occasions, including back-to-back titles in 1896–97 and 1897–98.
 The Fodboldturneringen was the forerunner for the Danish National Football Tournament, which was held for the first time in 1912–13, and ended with a KB triumph, thus becoming the first Danish champions.

 In 1908, when Denmark made their international debut at the Olympic Games, the club provided seven players to the 17-man squad, three defenders (the Middelboe brothers, Einar, Nils and team captain Kristian), three forwards (Oskar Nielsen, Rasmussen and Wolfhagen) and the team's goalkeeper Ludvig Drescher, of which six started in the final against Great Britain in a 0–2 loss.
 They were the fundamental players behind Denmark's silver medal campaign, with Nils Middelboe scoring Denmark's first-ever official goal in a 9–0 victory over France on 19 October 1908, while Vilhelm Wolfhagen scored 8 goals in just two matches, a poker in both the quarter and the semi-finals.

 The club began to spread its activities beyond Copenhagen.
 Among other things, they moved the football team into the Københavns Idrætspark (today's Parken Stadium) on Østerbro, which was inaugurated on 25 May 1911 with a football match between a combined team from B93 and KB against the English side Sheffield Wednesday, ending in a 3–2 to the latter.
 Later in the year, an audience record for a football match in Denmark was set with 11,233 spectators when a selected Copenhagen team with six KB players met the Scottish champion Rangers FC from Glasgow, who won by the score of 4–1.
 This attendance record only lasted three years, until Denmark met England Amateurs on 5 June 1914 and won 3–0 in front of 18,500 spectators in Idrætspark.

+But in the early 1990s, KB and Boldklubben 1903 were in financial trouble.
+At the same time, new Danish giants and local rivals Brøndby won 5 championships in 7 seasons.
+Moreover, with Parken Stadium soon finished, both clubs acted the merger on 1 July 1992.